topthreat/PS_Audition_ReversePShellLab/readme.md

 ![image](https://user-images.githubusercontent.com/20422508/228391374-3bd02339-fe2d-4b43-9983-4c6868d6e3c8.png)

-### IP Address Hunt 🎯 🔍

-You will need to enter the IP address of the host 🏠 so the reverse shell knows where it needs to connect.
-- The simplest method may be to type `ipconfig` into the 'cmd.exe' prompt on your Host machine.
-This will provide you with the IP address that you will need to use when running your reverse shell script.
-- If you know of any other methods to get the host 🏠 IP address go for it!!
-This is a great place to practice your skills!

 ### Hooking Up 🎯
 To access the listener you will need to use a reverse shell.
 This will allow the system that you connect to remotely send commands to your system.